fkie-cad/pcapFS/README.md

 - TLS 1.0-1.2
 - DNS
 - XOR
-- Cobalt Strike C2 (only prototypical)
+- Cobalt Strike C2 (default profile)

 # Getting pcapFS
 We do not provide any precompiled packages yet.
 This is mainly because a lot of the dependencies of pcapFS are also not